 Local Detention Facility Inspection Reports

-Pursuant to Penal Code section 6031.1 and Welfare and Institutions Code sections 209 and 885 the Board of State and Community Corrections (BSCC) is responsible for conducting biennial inspections of local adult and juvenile detention facilities and posting those reports on the BSCC website for public access beginning July 1, 2017.
+Pursuant to Penal Code section 6031.1 and Welfare and Institutions Code sections 209 and 885 the Board of State and Community Corrections (BSCC) is responsible for conducting inspections of local adult and juvenile detention facilities and posting those reports on the BSCC website for public access beginning July 1, 2017.

 Types of Local Detention Facilities